About Jessica and Yinspire

 Most of the regular teachers I have worked with come from a Hatha or Vinyasa style of Yoga, and these have been the foundations of my own practice.

 My Yoga Teacher Training Tutor came from a Satyananda lineage and agin this has influenced my own practice, although I don’t follow that particular lineage.

 In 2012, recovering from injury, I discovered by myself a slower quieter side to Yoga, which I later came to understand as Yin Yoga.

 All these influences come together in my practice and teaching, which I refer to as Yin Inspired Yoga.

 A lot of my time has been spent studying experiential and functional anatomy, and the physiology of stress, which led to a formal training in Yoga Therapy with Minded Institute London, and introduced a distinct therapeutic aspect to my classes.

-My Yin Inspired Yoga style is an adaptation of a classic Paul Grilley/Sarah Powers Yin Yoga practice, however I also include, as appropriate:
+My Yin Inspired Yoga style, also known as Yoga for Well-being, is an adaptation of a classic Paul Grilley/Sarah Powers Yin Yoga practice, however I also include, as appropriate: